 Whether you wish to ship your plant or transport them in your car, it is important that you should go with the best choice that is most appropriate for your condition.
 However, the safety and how fast your plants get to your preferred destination should be a top determinant in deciding your means of transportation.

 You don’t want your plants to get to its destination only for you to find out that it didn’t survive or for it to die a few days later.
-Hence, to avoid this kind of scenario, try as much as possible to take your time in prepping the plants for transportation, pack them well using the techniques explain in the early part of this article, select the most appropriate means of transportation, and make sure you choose the best day of the week to send these plants to your new home or destination.
+Hence, to avoid this kind of scenario, try as much as possible to take your time in prepping the plants for transportation, pack them well using the techniques explained in the early part of this article, select the most appropriate means of transportation, and make sure you choose the best day of the week to send these plants to your new home or destination.
 Choosing the best day of the week to transport them can help limit the number of days they will be in transit and this can also increase their chances of surviving after the trip.

-When your plants finally arrive at their destination, attend to them immediately, carefully unwrap them from the box and water them.
+When your plants finally arrive at their destination, attend to them immediately, carefully unwrap them from the box, and water them.
 Give them the right attention at least the first week after they have arrived at your new home.
 Water them immediately on arrival, so that they can stay fresh and regain some strength.
 They deserve your attention during this period so that they can recover from the trauma and stress encountered in transporting them from one place to another.
 If you will not be chanced to take care of them during this period, you can assign someone who will be available to give them the required attention and that way you will help them survive.